NF997/OTSecurityIncidents/Brainstorming.md

 - BlackEnergy malware used for recon
 - No ICS/SCADA protocol or PLC payloads, but mostly on the IT side
 - Initial infiltration via macro documents -> user credential compromise for access, manual manipulation of SCADA controls (HMI/rdesktop)
-- Firmaware attacks (Uninterruptable Power Supply (UPS), serial-to-ethernet)
+- Firmware attacks (Uninterruptable Power Supply (UPS), serial-to-ethernet)
-- Stage 2: 6 months learning about the environment (looking for assets and found 700 Windos PCs).
+- Stage 2: 6 months learning about the environment (looking for assets and found 700 Windows PCs).
 - The attackers effectively became remote operators.
 - After 6 months (dwell time) the attackers started to disconnect power and uploaded malware to serial-to-ethernet devices.
 - Not a scalable attack.